BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Introduction

 \section{Introduction}

 A fundamental task across various scientific and engineering fields is to infer the unknown parameters of a partial differential equation (PDE) from observed data.
-Applications include seismic imaging \cite{dengOpenFWILargeScaleMultiStructural2023,martinStochasticNewtonMCMC2012,yangSeismicWavePropagation2021}, electrical impedance tomography \cite{uhlmannElectricalImpedanceTomography2009,molinaroNeuralInverseOperators2023}, personalized medicine \cite{lipkovaPersonalizedRadiotherapyDesign2019,zhangPersonalizedPredictionsGlioblastoma2024,schaferBayesianPhysicsBasedModeling2021,subramanianEnsembleInversionBrain2023}, and climate modeling \cite{senGlobalOptimizationMethods2013}.
-PDE inverse problems are commonly addressed within the frameworks of PDE-constrained optimization \cite{hinzeOptimizationPDEConstraints2008} or Bayesian inference \cite{stuartInverseProblemsBayesian2010}.
+Applications include seismic imaging \cite{dengOpenFWILargeScaleMultiStructural2023,martinStochasticNewtonMCMC2012,yangSeismicWavePropagation2021}, electrical impedance tomography \cite{uhlmannElectricalImpedanceTomography2009,molinaroNeuralInverseOperators2023}, personalized medicine \cite{lipkovaPersonalizedRadiotherapyDesign2019,zhangPersonalizedPredictionsGlioblastoma2025,schaferBayesianPhysicsBasedModeling2021,subramanianEnsembleInversionBrain2023}, and climate modeling \cite{senGlobalOptimizationMethods2013}.
+PDE inverse problems are commonly addressed within the frameworks of PDE-constrained optimization (PDECO) \cite{hinzeOptimizationPDEConstraints2008} or Bayesian inference \cite{stuartInverseProblemsBayesian2010}.
 In the PDE constrained optimization framework, the objective is to minimize the difference between the observed data and the PDE solution, and the PDE is enforced as a constraint using adjoint or deep learning methods.
 In the Bayesian inference framework, the inverse problem is formulated as a statistical inference problem, where the goal is to estimate the posterior distribution of the parameters given the data.
-This requires sampling parameter space and solving the forward PDE multiple times.
-Here, we develop a constrained optimization framework for solving PDE inverse problems using deep learning.
+This usually requires sampling parameter space and solving the forward PDE multiple times.

+This is the first paper in a two-part series.
+Here in Part I, we develop a constrained optimization framework for solving PDE inverse problems using deep learning.
+In Part II, we extend this approach to Bayesian inference frameworks \cite{zhangBiLOBilevelLocal2025}.